 “The ‘stans’ were wonderful in that they lived up to (and exceeded) everything that I expect from a great travel destination: they were diverse from each other, and very different to back home.
 They also did the most important thing any travel destination should do: they blasted away my stereotypes!”

-This article was first published in the Fall 2016 Calendar.
+The following article was first published in the Fall 2016 Calendar